nafmo/wwenetwork-linkmap/README.md

 ## Current state

-The list is far from complete.
+The list is far from complete, it only contains the events that I had linked in my database.
 Additions are welcome.

-Known issues:

- * Some events have the wrong caption.
- * A lot of the stuff hasn't been filled in yet.

 ## File format